 - Trent University reserves the right to amend parking and traffic regulations from time to time.

 - Persons operating motor vehicles on campus must obey all posted traffic and parking signs.
-The speed limit on all campus roads is 40 km/hr.
-The speed limit is 20 km/hr in all campus parking lots.

 - All vehicles, including motorcycles, must be properly aligned between stall lines.
 The fact that other vehicles are parked improperly shall not constitute a valid appeal for parking improperly.